 Educator

-As an education specialist, Mitch has been engaged by leading HE providers - including the Griffith Film School, the University of Melbourne and the Technology Innovation Centre in the UK - to design and implement curricula that exploit the possibilities of technology and industry engagement in the Humanities, Media Communications and Creative Art disciplines.
+As an education specialist, Mitch has been engaged by leading HE providers - including the Griffith Film School, the University of Melbourne and the Technology Innovation Centre in the UK - to design and implement curricula that exploit the possibilities of technology and industry engagement in Humanities, Social Sciences and Creative Arts disciplines.
 He has extensive expertise in the design and delivery of blended and wholly online programs, the scaffolding of WIL strategies and embedding interdisciplinary project pathways for both students and staff.

 Prior to his role at the University of Melbourne, Mitch was the Program Director for the undergraduate degree in Media Arts at James Cook University (2009-14) and the School’s Director of Teaching & Learning (2010-12).
 At Birmingham City University in the UK, Mitch authored and validated a new undergraduate degree program in Digital Film Production and was the Course Director of two MSc programs in Interactive Media and Digital Television Production (2005-08).